 Students, parents, or any person who believes that a violation of Title IX prohibitions against discrimination and/or harassment on the basis of sex may have occurred will report such allegations to the principal for resolution.
-Complaints not resolved at the school level may be appealed to the Title IX Coordinator Levinia Lara (elementary school complaints, 210-397-8640) and Stephen Daniel (secondary school complaints 210-397-8639).
+Complaints not resolved at the school level may be appealed to the Title IX Coordinator Monica Perez (Monica-1.Perez@nisd.net) (elementary school complaints, 210-397-8640) and Stephen Daniel (secondary school complaints 210-397-8639).